kraudy/rpg_language/chapter_1/chapter_1.md

 Remember the compilation output that VsCode showed with the **Ctrl + e** compilation?
 Well, that is called a **spool file**.
 To check the spool of the previous compilation do a `wrksplf`

-> A Spool File is like a report that was intended to be printed and read by programmes in the old times.
+> A Spool File is like a report that was intended to be printed and read by programmers in the old times.
 Hence the format.

 <div style="text-align: center;">
   <img src="../images/chapter_1/wrksplf.png" alt="wrksplf" style="display: inline-block;">